SajinaPK/AWS_Learning/Solution_Architect/06_ELB_and_ASG/ELB.md

 - The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance.
 ![Alt text](images/NLBTargets.png)
 (The purpose of having an NLB in front of an ALB can be when you need fixed IP addresses which can be provided by the NLB and then ALB can have all the rules which can be created around handling HTTP traffic)

+# WhiteListing IPs
+- Classic and Application Load Balancers use the private IP addresses associated with their ENI as the source IP address for requests forwarded to your web servers
+    - Use security group referencing on the web servers for whitelisting load balancer traffic from ALB and CLB
+- NLB don't support security groups, based on the target group configurations, the IP addresses of the clients or the private IP addresses associated with the NLB must be allowed on the web server's security group.

 # Gateway Load Balancer